LinoyYarkoni/GymTracker/README.md

 # GymTracker

-### This Android applictaion uses for tracking you gym sessions
+### This Android application uses for tracking your gym sessions

 ## Login and Sign Up:
 #### For login enter your email and password